 I spent eight years at UCLA as an assistant and associate professor of classics.
 My research interests cover the full range of Greek literature, with occasional incursions into Roman drama.
 After working for a number of years on Greek comedy, I have finished a book-length project on Greek tragedy entitled Archive Feelings: A Theory of Greek Tragedy, which takes my interests in affect, materiality, and psychoanalysis in a new direction, exploring how contemporary theorizations of the archive (especially Derrida's Mal d'Archive) and the death drive (in Freud as well as Bersani, Butler, Edelman, Deleuze, Lacan, Rancière, and Zizek) can help us understand the affective experience of tragedy.
-The book, now under contract, will appear in 2020 in the series "Classics Memories/Modern Identities" (ed.
+The book, now under contract, will appear in 2020 in the series "Classical Memories/Modern Identities" (ed.
 Paul Allen Miller and Richard H. Armstrong) published by Ohio State University Press.
 I am now working on a new project on Aristophanes and contemporary political theory, organized around readings of Birds, Frogs, Lysistrata, and Women at the Thesmophoria.

 Other projects involve sound and the narrative unconscious in Heliodorus's Aethiopica; the materiality and symbolism of the title object in Plautus's Rudens and Hitchcock's The Rope (this is part of a book-length project on the three extant plays of Plautus titled after an object); Old Comedy and the death drive.
 A short monograph on Querolus is under contract with Bloomsbury, and with Melissa Mueller, I have coedited a volume entitled The Materialities of Greek Tragedy: Objects and Affect in Aeschylus, Sophocles, and Euripides (Bloomsbury 2018).
 I am currently the chief editor of the journal Classical Antiquity (http://ca.ucpress.edu).
 I also write for the Italian newspaper Il Sole 24 Ore.

 Aristophanes and the Cloak of Comedy: Affect, Aesthetics, and the Canon (University of Chicago Press 2016)

 Greek Comedy and the Discourse of Genres, edited with E. Bakola and L. Prauscello (Cambridge University Press 2013)